vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 ---
 ## How to Use this Method
 ### Event Storming Background
-`Event Storming` is a workshop created by `Alberto Brandolini`, which aims to discover a set of domain events, each represented as a colored sticky (usually orange) and ordered along a timeline.
-The fundamentals of this practice are already described in the `Tanzu Developer Center` [here](/practices/event-storming) and in `Alberto Brandolini`'s book [Introducing Event Storming](https://leanpub.com/introducing_eventstorming).
+Event Storming is a workshop created by Alberto Brandolini, which aims to discover a set of domain events, each represented as a colored sticky (usually orange) and ordered along a timeline.
+The fundamentals of this practice are already described in the Tanzu Developer Center [here](/practices/event-storming) and in Alberto Brandolini's book [Introducing Event Storming](https://leanpub.com/introducing_eventstorming).

 The book also describes Event Storming in 3 different exercises:
 - Bigger Picture